 Step 2: Connect your Google Analytics Property

 There are different ways to connect the publications to Google Analytics.
-You can create a new property to track your online publications only, you can use the same property that is also tracking your website, or you can re-use the property that you had connected to Publitas before (using the built-in Google Analytics connection).
+You can create a new property to track your online publications only, you can use the same property that is also tracking your website, or you can re-use the property that you had connected before using Publitas' built-in Google Analytics connection.

 - Go to the Variables section of Google Tag Manager

 - Locate and edit the CS - UA Property variable